-From cocktails to cutting-edge software, sales professionals have long leveraged a wide variety of resources to close deals.
+From cocktails to cutting-edge software, sales professionals have long leveraged a wide variety of resources to close the deal.
 But when it comes to influencing prospect behavior, no amount of martinis or digital tools can influence outcomes like a nuanced understanding of human behavior.

 That’s because human decision-making is shaped by a dizzyingly complex array of subconscious biases, and ignoring what cognitive science can teach us about these biases will mean lower close rates and longer sales cycles.
-Fortunately, with a little research, you can harness several of them to improve your odds of closing.
+Fortunately, with a little research, you can harness several of them to improve your odds to close the deal.
 Here are some of the most basic—and most influential—biases you can leverage during your next sales meeting.

 Think about the last time you purchased a car.
 As you walked through the lot, you probably paid close attention to the manufacturer’s suggested retail price (MSRP) listed on every sticker.
 Then you spoke to the salesperson and started negotiating down from that MSRP via a series of discounts, rather than starting with your ideal price and negotiating up from there.
 That’s because you were experiencing the anchoring bias, which is what we call the tendency to fixate on the first piece of information presented (in this case, the car’s sticker price), and adjust your decision toward or away from it.